InsertKoinIO/koin-annotations/docs/reference/koin-annotations/definitions.md

 ---

-Koin Annotations allow to declare the same kind of definitions as the regular Koin DSL, but with annotations.
+Koin Annotations allows to declare the same kind of definitions as the regular Koin DSL, but with annotations.
 Just tag your class with the needed annotation, and it will generate everything for you!

 For example the equivalent to `single { MyComponent(get()) }` DSL declaration, is just done by tagging with `@Single` like this: